AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 1. **Quality Control**: Assessment of raw sequencing data using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to evaluate read quality.
 Removal of low-quality bases and adapter sequences with [FastP](https://github.com/OpenGene/fastp).

 From this point, the pipeline differs depending on the dataset you are working with.
-You can perform the variant calling on [*de novo*](#de-novo) assembled strains with your own assembled reference or you might use an already available [reference genome](#reference-genome) to do the variant calling.
+You can perform the variant calling using the [*de novo*](#de-novo) assembled reference strains or an already available [reference genome](#reference-genome).

 #### *De-novo*